Eva-Mil/SQL_Python_Project/README.md

 # Files Included
 - SQL_Python_Project-Crimes in India-checkpoint.ipynb: Jupyter notebook with analysis and findings.
 - requirements: The required libraries.
-- datapreparation: (optional)
+- datapreparation: optional
-- Report: coming soon
+- Report: Coming soon

 # Contributing
 If you have suggestions for improving the analysis or expanding the scope, please feel free to contribute.
 Open issues and pull requests are welcome.